 If you are a leader and believe in the theory, use it.
 First make sure everyone has eaten well.
 Then make them feel safe and help them belong to a group.
 Once they feel they belong, they are ready to stand out and excel.

 “Thank you so much for creating this awesome, simple, clear cut video.
 I will be using this with my students!”– Kenya House

 - Maslow’s Hierarchy of Needs – Updated for the 21st century

 - Updating Maslow’s Hierarchy of Needs – Verywellmind

 - Updated Maslow’s Pyramid of Needs – PsychCentral

 - Maslow’s 6th Level – from a coaching perspective

 Discuss the theory with your students.
 Do they agree or disagree with the arrangement of the stages?
 Would they add or remove anything from the pyramid?
 Encourage them to design a hierarchy of needs pyramid for their partner in a pair and discuss how the pyramid differs from reality and what holds true.
 This could be a wonderful opportunity to develop or enforce the theory of mind and appreciate individual differences.
 Let us know how it goes!

-In our Dig Deeper section, you can find resources and information on the recent update that was made to the Maslow’s hierarchy of needs; a 6th level has been added!
-Discuss with your students what this update means and how does it reflect on how human sciences are constantly evolving and how science in general is a dynamic field where discussion and new data can change well established theories 🙂
+In our dig deeper section, you can find resources and information on the recent update that was made to the Maslow’s hierarchy of needs; a 6th level has been added!
+Discuss with your students what this update means and how it reflects on how human sciences are constantly evolving and how science in general is a dynamic field where discussion and new data can change well established theories 🙂